 |Zalman ATX Mid Tower PC Case Z1 Neo||View on Amazon|

 We know how hard it is to find affordable cases, even more so to find reliable recommendations about them.
 Luckily for you, we know exactly what to look for, so trust us when we recommend these 7 PC cases under $50:

 Most people tend to overlook the durability of affordable cases, thinking that it is impossible to get a long-lasting product for such a small cost.
 But they’re wrong – and the Rosewill ATX Case is an example of that.

 You will get a case made of steel and plastic, super sturdy and reliable to last several years without problems.

 Yet, you’re not looking for durability, but a decent design and a practical set of features.
 And it doesn’t disappoint either that way.

-The case comes with a 120mm front fan as well as an 80mm rear fan.
+The case comes with two 120mm blue LED front fans as well as a 120mm rear fan.
 They provide proper airflow to the case, so you won’t have to get extra fans separately.

 Along with the fans, you also get an internal drive bay that holds 3.5-inches HDDs without problems.
 But you will also get a 5.25-inches slot for DVD and Blu-Ray players if needed.